cyclonemagnum/Solution-for-elevatorsaga/README.md

 # Solution-for-elevatorsaga
 ***two solutions for elevatorsaga***

-solution1 is more simple for logic.
+solution2 is more simple for logic. less than 100 lines

 for chanllenge 18:[challenge](https://play.elevatorsaga.com/#challenge=18)